 The credit for the invention of the barcode goes to a graduate student at Drexel Institute in Philadelphia.
 Bernie Silver heard a conversation between one of the faculty and an executive of a food store chain, who was trying to convince the staff member for the school to develop a system to quickly and accurately gather product data at their checkout counter.

 Bernie, after overhearing this conversation, went to one of his teachers, Norman Woodland, at the institute and repeated the issue.
-After being told the issue, it wouldn’t leave Woodland’s train of thought, and for the next 2 years, he decided to experiment with a variety of techniques for data collection until he found one that worked.
+After being told the issue, it wouldn’t leave Woodland’s train of thought, and for the next 2 years, he decided to experiment with a variety of techniques for data collection until he found one that worked in 1951.

 Finally, Woodland ‘invented’ the first ever barcode using Morse code.